BytingBitz/pyscrapify/readme.md

 >**Parsers**:
 >
->Implementing the scraper specific parser values and methods is required.
+>Implementing the scraper specific Parsers values and methods is required.
-Values:
 >
 >* `browser_lang`: Language code string to be used by Selenium Chrome Driver browser session.
 See available [language codes](https://cloud.google.com/speech-to-text/docs/languages).
->* `text_pattern`: Regex pattern to match to strings in a list of strings extracted from page source.
+>* `text_pattern`: Regex pattern to match to strings in a list of strings extracted from page source HTML soup.
 Should match all locations that have a block of relevant data.
 >* `text_idx`: Integer value for howmany indexs into a data block the text_pattern string is expected to be.
 >* `data_length`: Integer value for howmany indexs long a data block of relevant strings is expected to be.
 >
->* `extract_total_count`: Method that should return the number of data blocks expected to be extracted from a given entry URL and associated subpages.
+>* `extract_total_count`: Method for returning the number of data blocks expected to be extracted from a given entry URL and associated subpages.
 Value is used for validation.
 >* `extract_page_text`: Method for converting a entry URL page or subpage source HTML soup into a list of strings.
-Ensure this list contains all desired data for further processing.
+Ensure this list contains all desired page data blocks for further processing.
 >* `parse_data_block`: Method that takes in a list of strings for one data block and parses the data to a dictionary of integers or strings where dictionary keys are the desired CSV data column names.

 >**Navigators**:
 >
->Implementing the navigator specific methods is required.
+>Implementing the scraper specific Navigators methods is required.
 It is recommended to implement dynamic waits for the wait methods though you can also use static sleep statement waits.
-If not scraping multiple subpages, `check_next_page` can always return False, `grab_next_page` and `wait_for_page` can always pass, though you still need `wait_for_page`.
+If not scraping multiple subpages, `check_next_page` can always return False, `grab_next_page` and `wait_for_page` can always pass, though you still require `wait_for_entry`.
 >
 >* `check_next_page`: Method for determining if the current entry page has a next subpage that needs to be navigated to.
 >* `grab_next_page`: Method for interacting with the current Selenium browser session to navigate to the next subpage of a given entry page.